fayizferosh/yosys-tcl-ui-report/README.md

 *Memory write process explained in following images using truth table*

-Basic illustration of write process
+Basic illustration of the write process

 ![Screenshot (268)](https://github.com/fayizferosh/yosys-tcl-ui-report/assets/63997454/44d4b869-a861-41c6-90a0-4d2e9a0ff38c)